 As South Australia’s leading web and mobile app developers, we meet with a lot of clients.
 We’ve had moments where at the very first meeting, a client hands over their own NDA and asks for our signature before we even start talking.

-The purpose of an NDA is to essentially provide peace of mind to the client that a business or person has legal repercussions in the event if they take the client's idea and use it with malicious intent that’s not in the client’s interest.
+The purpose of an NDA is to provide peace of mind to the client that a business or person has legal repercussions in the event if they take the client's idea and use it with malicious intent, not in the client’s interest.

-Having a signed NDA before sharing ideas might sound like a logical and safe idea, however, more often than not, we will actually refuse to sign for a few reasons that probably aren’t obvious.
+Having a signed NDA before sharing ideas might sound like a logical and reasonable idea, however, more often than not, we will actually refuse to sign for reasons that probably aren’t obvious.

 1. You've come to us for our experience.
 Experience should not be restricted.